Viewing logs

 Service logs

-You can enable logs sendings in machine configuration:json_lines
+You can enable logs sendings in machine configuration:json_lines:

-fields are always present; there may be additional fields.
+msg, talos-level, talos-service, and talos-time fields are always present; there may be additional fields.

-Every message sent can be enhanced with additional fields by using the extraTags
+Every message sent can be enhanced with additional fields by using the extraTags field in the machine configuration:

-are added to every message sent to the destination verbatim.
+extraTags are added to every message sent to the destination verbatim.

-is considered a service in Talos, and so messages/logs sent to syslog (e.g., by system extensions) are considered
+syslog is considered a service in Talos, and so messages/logs sent to syslog (e.g., by system extensions) are considered

 service logs and will be sent to any configured remote receivers without further configuration.